-Dessert is my kryptonite.
-The one year I judged the Pillsbury Bake-Off, I was assigned to the dessert category.
-It was a wonderfully cruel experience.
+I find it difficult to turn down baked goods.
+One year, I judged the Pillsbury Bake-Off and was assigned to the dessert category.
 I’d do it again.

-Started knocking tennis balls around at age 9, which led to tournament play every summer thereafter, a scholarship to the University of Illinois at Chicago (my peak late-night-burrito-eating years) and a sock tan that didn’t fade until my 20s.
+I’m Filipino, the youngest of four, from Kansas.
+Started knocking tennis balls around at age 9, which led me to Chicago, a college scholarship (my peak 2 a.m.-burrito-eating years) and a sock tan that didn’t fade until my mid-20s.

-My parents are Filipino, which means my mom will cook for you even if you’re not hungry while getting you to divulge highly personal information and my dad will tell you his favorite story about how the cashew nut is not really a nut at all.
+My parents aren’t quite Frank and Estelle Constanza, but almost.
+My mom will cook for you even if you’re not hungry while getting you to divulge highly personal information—she’d make a great reporter, actually—and my dad will tell you everything you didn’t know about his favorite nut, the cashew.
+There’s a book in there somewhere.

-I cook and bake quite a bit.
-More importantly, my family seems to like my food.
+I talk with my hands.
+I run.
+I cook and bake a fair amount.
+Good news: my family seems to like my food.